 It was in 1854 when Edward Green Balfour, who was the director of Government Central Museum at Madras had convinced the Nawab of Carnatic (Arcot) to donate his animal collection to the museum.
 Due to this step of the Nawab, soon, a large number of visitors started gathering at the museum turned zoo.

-It is said that within a year, the zoo had over 300 animals which included mammals, birds and even reptiles.
+It is said that within a year, the zoo had over 300 animals which included mammals, birds, and even reptiles.
 And eventually, the zoological park ended up being a popular tourist attraction in Madras.
 Later on, it was then transferred to the Madras Corporation and was shifted to People’s Park near Chennai Central railway station.

 Then, by 1975, it was moved out of the city.
 The reason behind this step was space constraints as well as increased noise pollution.
 By 1976, the forest department of Tamil Nadu gave away 1,265 acres in the Vandalur Reserve Forest.
-For building the same, work started off in 1979 and it was only by 1985 that the zoo was officially opened for public.
+For building the same, work started off in 1979 and it was only by 1985 that the zoo was officially opened for the public.

 This memorial was established where the former Prime Minister of India Rajiv Gandhi was assassinated.
 It is a very interesting place to spend some quality time with your loved ones.

 The theme park is located nearby Vandalur Railway Station in Chennai.
-A great place to enjoy with your loved ones.
-It offers the tourists with exciting dry rides and is also an ideal destination for the family and group entertainment as well.
+A great place to enjoy yourself with your loved ones.
+It offers the tourists exciting dry rides and is also an ideal destination for family and group entertainment as well.

 The nearest airport is the Chennai International Airport.
-It is located at 15-16 km from the Thiruvanimiyur area.
+It is located 15-16 km from the Thiruvanimiyur area.
 After deboarding at the airport, you can easily get a cab and reach your destination.

 You can also travel by well-maintained road networks to Anna Zoological Park, Chennai.
 Depending on your location, you will need to choose to travel either by bus or your own vehicle.
-As for travelling by bus, the Chennai Mofussil Bus Terminal is considered to be one of the largest bus terminals in all of Asia.
+As for traveling by bus, the Chennai Mofussil Bus Terminal is considered to be one of the largest bus terminals in all of Asia.
 According to data, buses from nearby seven connecting states have good connectivity with this place.

-You can also consider travelling to Chennai by railways as well.
+You can also consider traveling to Chennai by railways as well.
 It is to be noted that Chennai has three major railway stations namely Chennai Central, Chennai Egmore, and Tambaram Railway Station.
 After deboarding at one of these railway terminals, you will need to further travel by some means of public transport like a cab.